chamodidesilva/Ops-Blog/README.md

 ## About The Project

 This project uses a minimal Flask application as the practice workload for designing, implementing and demonstrating modern DevOps workflows.
 The focus of this repository is on DevOps tooling, automation, and infrastructure.
-The project will evolve through multiple stages, as displayed in the Roadmap.
+The project will evolve through multiple stages, as displayed in the <a href="#roadmap">Roadmap</a>.
 The application workload is based on the <a href="https://flask.palletsprojects.com/en/stable/tutorial/">official Flask blog tutorial</a> structure and intentionally paused at initial application factory creation to layer the DevOps practices on top of the workload.

 ### Current Features